erician/printcs/README.md

 # how to use
-just put printcs.h and printcs.c into your source code, and the printcs_segmentfault_test.cc and printcs.cc is demos.
+just put printcs.h and printcs.c into your source code, and the printcs_segmentfault_test.cc and printcs.cc are demos.

 # note
 be patient, and you will like it.